Broadband Achromatic Metalens for the Short-Wave Infrared: Introduction

-Compared with conventional optical elements, metalenses provide a promising solution to current limitations, because of their compact structure, high design flexibility, and outstanding performance in dispersion engineering and wavefront control~\cite{Khorasaninejad2017,Arbabi2015}.
-Broadband dispersion-compensating metalenses designed for the SWIR band show strong potential.
-They can meet the complex performance demands of advanced optical systems.
-Moreover, they support deeper integration of SWIR optics into quantum communication and photonic platforms.

-As an emerging class of metasurface-based devices, metalenses have attracted widespread attention across multiple spectral bands in recent years due to their ultrathin profiles, high design flexibility, and multifunctional capabilities such as wavefront control and dispersion compensation.
-Initially developed for efficient focusing in the visible regime, their applications have gradually expanded into the near-infrared (NIR) and mid-infrared (MIR) domains~(Fig.~\ref{metalens_timeline}), encompassing imaging, spectroscopy, polarization manipulation, and other functions.
-Researchers have continually introduced material platforms such as TiO$_2$~\cite{Liang2018}, Si~\cite{Huang2021}, and GaN~\cite{Chen2017}, along with diverse nanostructure designs, enabling metalenses to achieve high transmission efficiency and functional integration across various wavelengths.
+Metalenses offer a promising route to address these limitations through compact form factors, high design flexibility, and strong capabilities in dispersion engineering and wavefront control~\cite{Khorasaninejad2017,Arbabi2015}.
+As metasurface-based devices, metalenses have attracted broad attention across spectral bands due to their ultrathin profiles and multifunctionality (e.g., wavefront control and dispersion compensation), enabling achromatic imaging, super-resolution imaging, polarization manipulation, and multi-wavelength optical systems~\cite{Wang2021,Chen2018,Arbabi2015}.
+Initially developed in the visible regime, their applications have expanded into the NIR and MIR domains (Fig.~\ref{metalens_timeline}); material platforms such as TiO$_2$~\cite{Liang2018}, Si~\cite{Huang2021}, and GaN~\cite{Chen2017}, together with diverse nanostructure designs, have enabled high transmission efficiency and functional integration across wavelengths, motivating broadband dispersion-compensating metalenses for SWIR systems and deeper integration of SWIR optics into quantum communication and photonic platforms.

-These successive breakthroughs have not only facilitated the widespread integration of metalenses into conventional optical systems, but also gradually extended their application into the SWIR regime.
-Specifically, a number of devices operating around the telecommunication window~\cite{Zou2025,Liu2024} (approximately 1.3-1.6~$\mu$m~) have demonstrated functionalities such as focusing and polarization control.
-Meanwhile, increasing attention has been directed toward performance metrics including dispersion engineering and system-level integration~\cite{Zhang2025-1,Zhang2025-2}.